 I see patients at St Vincent’s Hospital, Darlinghurst and at Denistone 52 specialist consulting rooms in Eastwood.
 I operate at St Vincents Public and Private and at Hunters Hill Private Hospital.

 My work at St Vincent’s is for the treatment of adults with diseases of the ear, nose and throat.
 The practice in Eastwood includes both adults and children.
-Please select the location you require by clicking on the appropriate tab above the contact form.
+Please select the location you require by clicking on the appropriate tab in the contact form.